 - Make a complete backup of your current Mac system, and keep that unchanged until you are satisfied that macOS 11 Big Sur is working properly.
 Start your backups of macOS 11 Big Sur on new media.
 This is so that if you have to retrieve software, documents, or settings from your old system, or completely revert to it, it’s still possible.

-- Plan and budget for software upgrades, because Apple has changed so much about how macOS works that fewer old applications will run properly, or run at all.
+- Plan and budget in case you need to upgrade other software that you use, because Apple has changed so much about how macOS works that fewer old applications will run properly, or run at all.

 Only the most recent Adobe applications will be supported